-- Increase uptake with insights into socio-behavioral determinants of health (SDoH)
+- Increase uptake with insights into social determinants of health (SDoH)

-More and more, pharma and biotech companies are exploring the impact of socio-behavioral insights on their commercial strategies.
-Without incorporating social determinants of health (SDoH) data and the ulterior aspects that influence a patient’s health, companies do not have a complete picture of patients’ barriers to accessing care.
+More and more, pharma and biotech companies are exploring the impact of SDoH on their commercial strategies.
+Without incorporating social determinants of health (SDoH) data and the ulterior aspects that influence a patient’s health, companies do not have a complete picture of patient barriers to accessing care.

 By taking into account factors such as income, housing status, and access to transportation – companies can develop robust access and marketing strategies to ensure patients receive their therapies at the right time and remain compliant to achieve optimal clinical outcomes.

-- Prioritize patient and HCP segments with precision
+- Prioritize patient and HCP segmentation with precision analytics

-Deeply understanding the patient journey requires an understanding of their health care providers and their behaviors, such as the likelihood to adopt a new therapy or a therapy class for their patients.
+Deeply understanding the patient journey requires an understanding of their health care providers and their behaviors, such as the likelihood to adopt a new therapy or a therapy class for their patient cohorts.

-Analytics solutions such as Clarify Growth rank priority HCPs and accounts using algorithms proven to outperform traditional deciling.
-The power of technology to integrate the nuances of care delivery (e.g., specific patient panels, referrals, system affiliations, therapy switching behaviors) offers extra layers of insights to develop HCP target lists and profiles that can be integrated into the CRM.
+Patient analytics solutions such as Clarify Growth rank priority HCPs and accounts using algorithms proven to outperform traditional deciling.
+The power of technology to integrate the nuances of care delivery (e.g., specific patient panels, referrals, system affiliations, therapy switching behaviors) offers extra layers of insights to develop HCP targeting and profiles that can be integrated into the CRM.
 This significantly improves salesforce efficiency in a resource-constrained world.

 Despite the nascency of big data and analytics technology in this industry, trailblazers in pharma and biotech are making hefty investments to maximize the impact that can be realized with advanced technologies.